darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 **THIS IS NOT THE CASE, THE RESPONSE IS ACTUALLY AN SWD ACK `FAULT` (`0b100`).**

 This is due to all data on the wire being represented in LSB order.
-In order to flip so that the most significant bit (MSB) is first, simple reverse the order of the bits:
+In order to flip - so that the most significant bit (MSB) is first - simply reverse the order of the bits:

 * `0b001` becomes `0b100`